kosiakk/Flux.jl/docs/src/models/overview.md

 First, we gathered real-world data into the variables `x_train`, `y_train`, `x_test`, and `y_test`.
 The `x_*` data defines inputs, and the `y_*` data defines outputs.
 The `*_train` data is for training the model, and the `*_test` data is for verifying the model.
 Our data was based on the function `4x + 2`.

-Then, we built a single input, single output predictive model, `predict = Dense(1 => 1)`.
+Then, we built a single input, single output predictive model, `model = Dense(1 => 1)`.
 The initial predictions weren't accurate, because we had not trained the model yet.

-After building the model, we trained it with `train!(loss, predict, data, opt)`.
+After building the model, we trained it with `train!(loss, model, data, opt)`.
 The loss function is first, followed by the model itself, the training data, and the `Descent` optimiser provided by Flux.
 We ran the training step once, and observed that the parameters changed and the loss went down.
 Then, we ran the `train!` many times to finish the training process.

 After we trained the model, we verified it with the test data to verify the results.